-The Interagency Ocean Observation Committee (IOOC) was created by The Integrated Coastal and Ocean Observation System Act of 2009 and will oversee efforts to develop the National Integrated Coastal & Ocean Observing System.
-Led by three federal Co-Chairs and supported by agency representatives and support staff, the Committee will carry out various provisions of the Act for implementing procedural, technical, and scientific requirements to ensure full execution of the System.
+The Interagency Ocean Observation Committee (IOOC) was created by The Integrated Coastal and Ocean Observation System Act of 2009 and oversees efforts to develop the National Integrated Coastal & Ocean Observing System.
+Led by three federal Co-Chairs and supported by agency representatives and support staff, the Committee carries out various provisions of the Act for implementing procedural, technical, and scientific requirements to ensure full execution of the System.
 Interagency collaboration is essential to achieve ocean science and technology priorities and, in particular, for planning and coordination of the System.
-If you have any questions please feel free to contact the support staff.

-Under a new charter, the IOOC will assume and expand the role of the Interagency Working Group on Ocean Observations (IWGOO), which was originally established by the Joint Subcommittee on Ocean Science and Technology (JSOST) in coherence with the Ocean Action Plan.
+Under a the IOOC Charter, the committee will assume and expand the role of the Interagency Working Group on Ocean Observations (IWGOO), which was originally established by the Joint Subcommittee on Ocean Science and Technology (JSOST) in coherence with the Ocean Action Plan.
 This regularly updated webpage serves to inform stakeholders and the public about new and ongoing IOOC activities as well as catalog all previous IWGOO activities.

 Providing administrative assistance to several federal agencies, the IOOC support office is conveniently and centrally located at the Consortium for Ocean Leadership in downtown Washington DC.